Tems-py/Discord-Python-Ticket-System/README.md

 3. Start the bot and type ``?ticket`` in your ticket-channel.
 A [message](https://cdn.discordapp.com/attachments/771635939700768769/827460503185653790/unknown.png) should show up.

-4. Now copy the ID of your server and the message you just created and fill it in the database.
+4. Now copy the ID of your server and the ID of the message you just created and fill it in the database.
 Your DB should look like [this](https://cdn.discordapp.com/attachments/771635939700768769/827460984628183060/unknown.png).

 5. If you are done, restart the bot and click on the 📩.
 You should see a new channel with a [message](https://cdn.discordapp.com/attachments/771635939700768769/840124556731088896/unknown.png) inside.